-Unappropriated retained earnings are the profits that have not been spent nor there is a plan to do so.
-Since they are not directed towards a specific purpose by the board, they are available to be paid out as dividends.
-In fact, Unappropriated retained earnings help to determine the maximum dividend that can be paid out to shareholders.
-The greater the unappropriated retained earnings, the higher the dividend that can possibly be rewarded.
+Unappropriated retained earnings are the profits that have not been spent, nor is there a plan to do so.
+Since they are not directed towards a specific purpose by the board, they can be paid out as dividends.
+It helps determine the maximum dividend to be paid to shareholders.
+The greater it is, the higher the dividend that can be rewarded.
 Mathematically, it can be expressed as:

 Dividend = max (Unappropriated retained earnings, 0)